AerialRobotics-IITK/ariitk_auto_landing/README.md

 - [x] Clean up parameter files
 - [x] Strictly check the files to adhere to conventions
 - [x] Use different modes for tracking, either ground truth or Detection+Pose estimation, also whether to use trajectory generation or not
-- [ ] Finish README and Wiki
 - [x] Check all files and parameterize any functional hard-coded values
 - [x] Rigorous testing
 - [x] Add functionality for moving husky via keyboard, and maybe also a function that gives the husky a random trajectory
 - [x] Add wind support to launch files
-- [ ] When platform is not detected, what to do
 - [x] Add Rosmon
 - [x] Replace husky everywhere with platform, also firefly with mav/quad

-Optional (If time permits)
+Stuff to implement later on
 - [ ] Implement the sim in HEADLESS gazebo mode, using only rviz.
-- [ ] Stop quad motors after landing
+- [ ] Stop quad rotors after landing
+- [ ] Implement filters for getting accurate pose of moving husky
+- [ ] Land using detection+pose_estimation
+- [ ] Making custom rqt_plugins